 There’s no perfect diet for those with Crohn’s disease, but some research has shown that a few different approaches might help relieve symptoms.

-The low-FODMAP diet eliminates fermentable, poorly absorbed carbohydrates and polyols from your diet for six to eight weeks.
+The low FODMAP diet eliminates fermentable, poorly absorbed carbohydrates and polyols from your diet for 6 to 8 weeks.
 Then it allows foods to slowly be reintroduced to help identify triggering foods.

 - fructose (apples, mangoes, honey, agave nectar, and some other sweeteners)